souzatharsis/souzatharsis.github.io/Experience.md

 October 2016 – June 2017.
 California, USA <br>
 May 2016 – October 2016.
 London, United Kingdom <br>

-Co-founded the Financial Services vertical at Yewno, an award-winning Silicon Valley-based start-up that leverages AI to launch products and solutions including index strategies, alternative data feeds and an AI platform for financial services professionals.
+Co-founded the Financial Services vertical at Yewno, a Silicon Valley-based start-up that leverages AI and Knowledge Graphs to launch products and solutions including index strategies, alternative data feeds and an award-winning AI platform for financial services professionals.
+Winner of the 2020 Global Technology Innovation Award for predictive analytics in the financial services industry.

 - Played a key leadership role in the company during fast growth stage applying AI-based technology to create new commercial business opportunities building out multiple product lines, strategic partnerships and revenue channels from the ground up.